sinclairzx81/typebox/readme.md

 ## Types

 TypeBox types are JSON schema fragments that can be composed into more complex types.
 Each fragment is structured such that a JSON schema compliant validator can assert values the same way TypeScript will statically assert a type.
-TypeBox provides a set of `Standard` types which are used to define spec compliant JSON schema as well as a `Extended` type set used to define constructs native to JavaScript.
+TypeBox provides a set of Standard types which are used to define spec compliant JSON schema as well as an Extended type set used to define constructs native to JavaScript.

-The following sections outline these type sets.

 <a name='types-standard'></a>